 Innovative BMPs

-Innovative treatment, source control, reduction or recycling, or operational MPs beyond those identified in Ecology’s SWMMs are encouraged if they help achieve compliance with this general permit.
+Innovative treatment, source control, reduction or recycling, or operational management practices beyond those identified in Ecology’s SWMMs are encouraged if they help achieve compliance with this general permit.

-Other Materials
+Inventory of Materials and Pollutant Sources

+This inventory must list potential pollutants and pollutant sources.
+The inventory of materials must include a list of all types of materials handled at the site that are exposed to precipitation or run-off (e.g. raw materials, cement admixtures, petroleum products, etc.).

 The Permittee must manage the following materials to prevent stormwater contamination:

 Toxic materials or chemicals

-Petroleum contaminated soils (PCS) that fail to meet the most protective MTCA Method ‘A’ treatment levels ()
+Petroleum contaminated soils (PCS) that fail to meet the most protective MTCA Method ‘A’ treatment levels (WAC 173-340-740(2))

 Cement